Hope you’re well and enjoying the mildness weatherwise.

-Back in May, I did my one-woman show Not A Funny Word at the Peacock Theatre.
-It was a brilliant experience to make a comedy show – with songs – out of what was not at all a funny time in my life.
-It was directed by Philly McMahon with music by Alma Kelliher and it was a dream come true to perform my own work at the Abbey, let alone with such a team.
+My one-woman show Not A Funny Word was put on as a work in progress at the Peacock Theatre and I hope to have an announcement about it soon.
+It’s a comedy show – with songs – based on what was not at all a funny time in my life.
+It was directed by Philly McMahon with music by Alma Kelliher and to perform my own work at the Abbey, let alone with such a team, was a dream come true.

 There’s also my own TV series in the works.
-You never know if these things will go til they’re on air and into the first ad-break, but this one does look like it’s moving so please, please cross your fingers with me!
+You never know if these things will happen so please, please cross your fingers with me!

-My monthly column in Irish Tatler is another spot I’m very lucky to have.
-Plus, I may periodically pop up in other publications writing funny stuff, like this column on curves in the Irish Times.
+My monthly column in Irish Tatler is another spot I love and am lucky to have.
+And I’ll periodically pop up in other publications writing funny stuff, like this column on curves in the Irish Times.

-I’ll no longer be writing my Sunday Rage-In for Headstuff, but it was a very enjoyable 18 months.
-Thanks so much to Paddy and Alan.
-My last column was a safe-cross code for chatting about Repeal the 8th.
-You might want to have a read if you’re worried about how to start discussing it.
+My last column for Headstuff was a safe-cross code for chatting about Repeal the 8th.
+You might want to have a read if you’re worried about how to start conversations.
 It’s here.
 The chat might not be as daunting as you imagine.

 Thanks for reading, watching, listening.